Black Beetles in My Hive

 Small Hive Beetle Infestation

+You may even have fermenting honey running out of the hive entrance.
 The whole bee colony may abscond to escape this mess.

 Sometimes, adult beetles hide their eggs.
 They will punch a hole in capped brood cells.
 Eggs are laid inside the brood cell.
 Beetle larva develop while feeding on the baby bee.

 Honeycomb infested with Small Hive Beetle larva takes on a slick, slimy, shiny appearance.
 You will not see as much slime if the beetle larva are in the brood nest.

 Why Are Small Hive Beetles Not A Major Problem in Africa ?

 Our European honey bees chase adult beetles but they tend to ignore beetle larva.
 Africanized bees are more likely to remove beetle larva.
 They will open brood cells containing beetle larva and remove them.
 This hygienic behavior may be why Africanized bees are better able to tolerate Small Hive Beetles.

 How Do I Know If I Have Small Hive Beetles?